schorrm/arm2riscv/docs/project_documentation.md

 ### Goals and Definitions

-The goal for this project was to create a transpiler that can convert convert moderately complex assembly code from Arm to RISC-V.
+The goal for this project was to create a transpiler that can convert moderately complex assembly code from Arm to RISC-V.

 - 'Arm' here is defined as Arm's AArch64 ISA, including the atomic